torreco/playground/workshops/tdd-fp/README.md

 * [1] https://github.com/rickynils/scalacheck/blob/master/doc/UserGuide.md ScalaCheck User Guide
 * [2] https://yow.eventer.com/yow-lambda-jam-2015-1305/practical-property-based-testing-by-charles-o-farrell-1884 Charles O’Farrell at YOW!
 Lambda Jam 2015
-* [3] https://github.com/oscarrenalias/scalacheck-examples Examples used as basis for the workshop
+* [3] https://github.com/oscarrenalias/scalacheck-examples Examples used as a basis for the workshop
-* [4] https://github.com/charleso/property-testing-preso Examples used as basis for the workshop
+* [4] https://github.com/charleso/property-testing-preso Examples used as a basis for the workshop